Living organ donation

 After passing the initial screening, our living donor team will review the questionnaire and reach out to discuss next steps in the living donor evaluation process.
 Prescreening testing is then completed, which can include blood and/or urine testing.
 Prescreening results are reviewed, and donors are contacted to come in for an evaluation with the living donor team.

-Before you come to your evaluation appointment, make sure your age-appropriate health screenings are up-to-date (e.g., a colonoscopy for men, or a mammogram and pap smear for females) and that you bring copies of the results.
-All living donors are required to commit to ongoing follow-up and testing at six months, one year, and two years after living donation.
+Before you come to your evaluation, make sure your age-appropriate health screenings are up to date.
+For example, colonoscopy, mammogram or Pap smear, depending on what’s recommended for you.
+Please bring copies of the results to your appointment.
+All living donors are required to commit to ongoing follow-up and testing at six months, one year and two years after living donation.

 Our living donor team is ready to help you decide if helping to save another’s life is an option for you.